Best bonds to watch for investors and traders

 Investing in bonds

-When you invest in bonds, you’re buying them outright and adding them to your portfolio.
-Doing this with the issuers themselves can be a tricky process, with minimum lots of £100,000 in most cases.
-So many individual investors will invest via a fund, such as a bond exchange traded fund (ETF), instead.
+By investing in bonds, you’re buying them outright and adding them to your portfolio.
+Doing this with the issuers themselves can be an expensive process, with minimum lots of £100,000 in most cases.
+To counter this, many individual investors will invest via a fund, such as a bond exchange traded fund (ETF).

-Bond ETFs are funds that only hold bond assets.
-They pay a regular dividend – in a similar way to a bond’s coupon – and move up or down in value as their underlying holdings move in price.
-But because ETFs trade on exchanges, they are much easier to buy and sell.
-So you get lots of the benefits of bonds, plus added liquidity and transparency.
+Bond ETFs pay a regular dividend – in a similar way to a bond’s coupon – and move up or down in value as their underlying holdings move in price.
+But, because ETFs trade on exchanges, they are much easier to buy and sell.
+So you get the benefits of bonds, plus added liquidity and transparency.

 There is one key difference between bonds and bond ETFs to be aware of, however.
 While the former will mature and pay you your money back, ETF investments last indefinitely.

-This brings two main benefits over investing.
-Firstly, you can go long if you think bond prices are likely to rise, and short if you think they’ll fall.
+This means you can go long if you think bond prices are likely to rise and short if you think they’ll fall.
 Say you believe that an upcoming interest rate hike from the Bank of England (BoE) is set to hurt gilts.
 You could open a short position on long-term gilts and profit if their price drops.

-The second benefit is margin.
-To trade bonds, you only have to put up a fraction of the cost of your position upfront.
+Leveraged products like spread bets and CFDs also enable you to put up a fraction (called the margin) of the total cost of the position.
+This can amplify your profits but it can also magnify your losses.
 To short £5000 worth of long-term gilts, for example, you only have to put down £1000 as initial margin.

 What are the best bonds to watch for investors?

-- iShares Core U.S. Aggregate Bond ETF (AGG)
+- iShares USD Treasury Bond 20+yr ETF (IDTG)

-- iShares iBoxx $ Investment Grade Corporate Bond ETF (LQD)
+- iShares USD High Yield Corporate Bond ETF (IHHG)

-These five bond ETFs are all available via our share trading service, and were chosen because of the high value of their holdings.
-To find your own funds, head over to our ETF screener.
+These five bond ETFs are available via our share dealing platform, and were chosen because of the high value of their holdings.
+However, keep in mind that the annual yield is subject to change depending on underlying market conditions, such as interest rates.

 What are the best bonds to watch for traders?

-As well as trading on the prices of ETFs, you can use CFDs to speculate on individual government bond markets.
-Here's an introduction to what you can trade with IG.
+As well as trading on the prices of ETFs, you can use spread bets and CFDs to speculate on individual government bond markets.
+Here's an introduction to what you can trade with us.

 Germany’s bonds are some of the most traded and watched in the world.
 The Bund is its long-term offering, the Bobl is medium term and the Schatz is short term.
 The Buxl, meanwhile, is its ultra-long-term bond.